PavementOfTime/PavementOfTime/README.md

 - Hello!
 I'm Luke.
-- I usually have the username of PavementOfTime, sometimes TimePavement if I can snatch that, and possibly LukeTheNuke1111
+- I usually have the username of PavementOfTime, sometimes TimePavement if I can snatch that, or LukeTheNuke1111 if all else fails.
-- I am interested in Software Development, Game Design, Web Development, and honestly general CS.
+- I am interested in Software Development, Web Development, and honestly general CS.
 - I know Java primarily, but have been learning some C++ and Rust. :3
 - "It's okay to cry.
 It's okay to run away.
 You were not made that strong." -The Battle Cats